 Hunting and fishing license sales are managed by the Idaho Department of Fish and Game.
 In general, resident hunting license sales have seen a slight reduction, while resident fishing and combo (hunting and fishing) licenses have seen an increase.
 The most significant growth in sales have come from resident fishing licenses.
-Nonresident license sales show overall growth, with the most popular being the one-day fishing license.
+Non-resident license sales show overall growth, with the most popular being the one-day fishing license.

 Idaho recreational vehicle (RV) registrations have shown a steady growth since 2020.
-Public and private campgrounds are located throughout the state, many of which provide a combination of power, water and sewer hookup services to accommodate RV users.

-Additionally, there are abundant opportunities for

-Idaho Fish and Game "Fishing Fiesta" outreach effort in May 2022 at Eagle Island State Park undeveloped/dispersed camping on US Forest Service and Bureau of Land Management lands.
+A combination of public and private campgrounds are located throughout the state of Idaho, many of which provide a combination of power, water and sewer hookup services to accommodate RV users.
+Additionally, there are abundant opportunities for undeveloped/dispersed camping on US Forest Service and Bureau of Land Management lands.
 Demand for developed campgrounds fluctuates seasonally, but campgrounds in popular summer areas are often full, with many booking-up months in advance.
 IDPR, through its state parks, is the primary provider of publicly managed campgrounds with full hookups (water, sewer and electric).